Stocks move higher as banks, industrial companies recover - WTMJ

-Stocks were moving higher on Wednesday, helped by a recovery in bank and industrial stocks.
+Stocks were moving higher on Wednesday, helped by a recovery in banks and industrial stocks.
 Bond yields were steady after rising earlier this week.

 Bank stocks, which took a beating on Tuesday, were among the best performers.
-Shares of banks have been volatile the last couple of weeks as investors try to gauge the impact of higher interest rates on the U.S. economy.
+Banks have been volatile the last couple of weeks as investors try to gauge the impact of higher interest rates on the U.S. economy.
 Higher interest rates can slow economic momentum, but they also allow banks to charge more for loans.

 Technology stocks were modestly lower, pulling the technology-heavy Nasdaq down compared to the other indexes.
-Apple was down 1% while Facebook and Microsoft were down 0.5%.
+Apple was down 1% while Facebook fell 1.3% and Microsoft fell 0.5%.

-GameStop sank nearly 20% after reporting results that missed Wall Street’s forecasts, though the stock is still up nearly eightfold since the beginning of the year after it became a social media darling for a swarm of online investors.
-The company took no questions from investors on its quarterly conference call late Tuesday
+GameStop sank 17.2% after reporting results that missed Wall Street’s forecasts, though the stock is still up nearly eightfold since the beginning of the year after it became a social media darling for a swarm of online investors.
+The company took no questions from investors on its quarterly conference call late Tuesday.

 The pandemic remains a dominant topic for investors.
 Stocks fell on Tuesday after Germany, Europe’s biggest economy, and the Netherlands extended lockdowns and imposed new travel and business curbs in response to spikes in infection.
 That followed similar moves earlier by Italy and France.

 The bond market was relatively quiet for a change.
-The yield on the 10-year Treasury note was little changed at 1.64%.
+The yield on the 10-year Treasury note fell slightly to 1.63%.
 It had been as high as 1.74% last week, which caused the stock market to go into selling mode.

 Bond yields have risen this year as traders have been watching the potential for inflation pressures to pick up after struggling economies were flooded with credit and government spending.
 That has depressed U.S. bond prices, prompting some to shift money out of stocks.